Code-Institute-Submissions/milestone2_are_you_a_hero/README.md

 -   The whole site is available in the languages English, Dutch and German.
 This can be changed by clicking on the language item in the menu.
 -   Click sounds when answering questions, clicking buttons.
 -   A quiz with questions where the outcomes are one of the characters on the heroes or villains page.
--   Validation on the email modal.
+-   Validations on the email modal.

 ### Features Left to Implement